seren1ty/math-sight/README.md

 ---

 Mathsight is a kids math quiz app that presents 10 questions at a time.
-It allows selection between Simple/Advanced questions via the home page, and selection of different operation types via an easy to use Select box.
-The operations are:
+It allows selection between Simple/Advanced or Custom difficulty questions via the home page, and selection of different operation types via an easy to use Select box.
-Add, Subtract, Multiply and Divide.
+The operations are: Add, Subtract, Multiply and Divide.

 Local-storage is used to store, and display, the highest continuous run of correct answers, as well as the users current number of correct answers in a row, so they can leave and come back later to continue trying to reach their new high score.